Skip to content

 • Honda wins the overall comparison with an average score of 6.0 versus Champion's 5.1.

-• Honda holds a perfect Tier A reliability rating (100 out of 100), while Champion sits at Tier B (72 out of 100).
+• Honda holds a perfect Tier A reliability rating (100 out of 100), while Champion is rated Tier B (72 out of 100).

-• Honda leads in build quality (6.9 vs 5.7) and value (4.6 vs 3.0).
+• Honda leads in build quality (6.9 vs. 5.7) and value (4.6 vs. 3.0).

 Top Model Matchups